siteleaf/siteleaf.com/_posts/2018-01-16-making-your-first-jekyll-theme-part-2.markdown

 Since releasing [Part 1](https://www.siteleaf.com/blog/making-your-first-jekyll-theme-part-1/), GitHub have implemented a new feature to GitHub Pages that allows anyone to use any Jekyll theme uploaded to [github.com](https://github.com) without the need of any local build or deployment steps.

-Installing a theme requires the use of a newly whitelisted gem called [jekyll-remote-theme](https://github.com/benbalter/jekyll-remote-theme).
+Installing a theme requires the use of a newly approved gem called [jekyll-remote-theme](https://github.com/benbalter/jekyll-remote-theme).
 You add it to your Jekyll site just like any other gem plugin.
 After installing it, you can use the key `remote_theme` in your `_config.yml`, followed by the username of the theme creator and the name of the theme separated by a / - for example:

 ```yaml
 plugins: